 America was given a choice long ago, but it was an “either/or” choice.
 (America’s Choice: High Skills or Low Wages) That’s a propaganda technique that creates a false dilemma.
 You have only two choices and you MUST pick one.
 It looks like we did.
-And these same education elite-D.C.-think tankers moving us to make that choice also took control of our system.
-We are implementing their plan.
+But there is nothing wrong with admitting we made a bad choice.
+Good leaders do that and then work to set things right.

 The State — Big Money running what we used to call Big Brother (our government) — is no longer a republic.
 As Chris Hedges explains in Our Invisible Revolution,…

 “Our shift to corporate totalitarianism, like the shift to all forms of totalitarianism, is incremental. … The ‘consent of the governed’ is a cruel joke.
 Barack Obama cannot defy corporate power any more than George W. Bush or Bill Clinton could.”

 However, WE can defy them.
 You see, I believe this because of what I see.
 I see a corrupted federal education law that must be stopped.
 It can be stopped.